andrinruegg/m431_ap_23a_/README.md

 *In one of the files there is an eastergg..*

 Before hopping in, please check out this small gameplay: [Gameplay](https://youtu.be/QzJG0K9xBcc) <br>

+## By the way, I also made a small tutorial Video how to make an Horror Enviroment 😄: https://youtu.be/7xzplbQVI2Y <br>
+This is a shortened video down to 7 minutes.
+It took a few hours to edit and create so please watch it!
+(Also dont forget to subscribe to my channel for more!)
+___